mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 Kipnu leaned to Casra and asked, "You were bound?".
 Thi confirmed with a nod.

 Setre lifted herself back up and said to Kipnu, "Your hardships aren't over.
 The whole island knows how valuable you are.
-Stay out of sight and help Cas."
+Stay out of sight and help Casra."

 He looked at her in a different light now.
 His fear for her had been mostly replaced with reverence, though the little bits of it had lingered in an animalistic sense of survival.